 |Cartridge||Ortofon OM10||Audio Technica AT3600L||Ortofon OM5E||Ortofon OM5E||Sumiko Rainier||Sumiko Rainier||Ortofon 2M Blue|

 The Fluance RT82 offers everything you could want except an onboard preamp, so if you have a receiver or amplifier with a dedicated phono input, this is the model to get.
 I was mightily impressed by the well thought-out inclusions with the Fluance.
-Auto-start on/off, adjustable feet and even a little bubble-level were designed with the user in mind.
-This high-quality turntable had one of the most entertaining sounds of the under $300 turntables, with plenty of insight into recordings as well as a healthy bass kick.
+Auto-start on/off, adjustable feet and even a little bubble-level were included with the user in mind.
+This high-quality turntable had one of the most entertaining sounds of the $300 turntables, with plenty of insight into recordings as well as a healthy bass kick.

 The Pro-Ject Debut Carbon EVO offers everything you want in a player for the money: excellent sound quality, ease of setup and use, and striking looks.
 You would have to spend twice as much on another brand (*cough* Rega) to get better sound.

 Entry-level turntables are great for people getting into the vinyl hobby, but if you really want to unlock the sound quality encased in your records it's well worth upgrading.
 The Pro-Ject Debut Pro is a high-quality record player that offering many usability features the competitive Rega Planar 3 doesn't.